rcsb/strucmotif-search/README.md

 | `update-chunk-size` | Writing to the inverted index is slow and therefore done in chunks | `400` |

 Configure by placing your `application.properties` on the classpath.

+## Availability
+Structural motif searching is available as part of the RCSB advanced search: coming soon

+## Publication
+Bittrich S, Burley SK, Rose AS (2020) Real-time structural motif searching in proteins using an inverted index strategy. coming soon